-The Queen's Guards Room
+The Queen's Guard Room

 This room was the last of the Queen’s Grands Appartements whose paintings and architectural features had not yet been fully restored.
 It is on the principal tour where over 3.5 million people view it annually.
 Marie-Antoinette pictured here.

-In 1680, it became the new Queen’s Guards Room, in which the officers in charge of the protection of the Queen stationed day and night.
+In 1680, it became the new Queen’s Guard Room, in which the officers in charge of the protection of the Queen stationed day and night.
 The Queen’s Grands Appartements were her living quarters (or the Dauphine’s) until the departure of the royal family in 1789.
 The American Friends of Versailles was honored and humbled to help restore the exquisite ceiling frescoes and its other architectural details to their original beauty.

 Ceiling history: In 1672 Noël Coypel was commissioned to decorate the cabinet of the King’s Council (Jupiter Salon) in the Palace of Versailles.
-In 1674, renowned architect Jules Hardouin Mansart reorganized the rooms in the Palace and the paintings by Coypel were moved to a new location for the ceiling and walls of the Guards Room in the Queen’s Apartments.
+In 1674, renowned architect Jules Hardouin Mansart reorganized the rooms in the Palace and the paintings by Coypel were moved to a new location for the ceiling and walls of the Guard Room in the Queen’s Apartments.

 Post Revolution, the Palace fell into disrepair.
 Some restorations of this ceiling took place in 1814 and 1867, but were not fully completed.
 This ceiling collapsed during WWII (1942) after the bombings of Boulogne-Billancourt (6 miles away).